Coding A Neural Network In Matlab

 Note that in the above formula rows start from 0 while columns from 1.
 This is because neuron 0 (the bias unit) on layer k does not connect to the back layer since it will always output 1 (hence the absence of column 0), while the rest of the neurons on layer k connect to the bias unit on layer k-1 (hence the presence of line 0).

-And finally applying the activation on each element of the S vector and adding the output of the bias unit:
+And finally applying the activation a on each element of the S vector and adding the output of the bias unit:

 Note that this is not quite the standard form, you might usually find the formula with the weights matrix transposed and the bias separated.
 This is however how it will be implemented in code.